Versus (Little Ghost album): Critical reception

 Versus was met with generally positive reviews from independent music critics.
 The album received a 4-star rating on Sputnikmusic, being their second-highest rated release on the site.
 Radio KC described the opening track 'Tiny Little Flicker' as containing "a thunderous and absorbing melodic might with edgy vocal perkiness."
 Altcorner highlighted 'Carpe Diem (Yourself)' in a live review stating that "The guitar play in ‘Carpe Diem Yourself‘ is one that most bands could only dream of.
 They had me salivating for more of that guitar."

 Music Matters stated in their review that, "Through the album, the guitars take a great deal melodically and technically in their music along the distinctive vocals.
 It seems that you have to dig hard to discover a band like Little Ghost, which is worth doing.
 And this album should be heard by wider audiences.
 Little Ghost assure you the quality in their music with “Versus”.
 I hope you enjoy this album as much as I do."

-Despite receiving positive reviews, certain members of the band have expressed mixed feelings in regards to the album's quality.
+Despite receiving positive reviews, certain members of the band have expressed mixed feelings regarding the album's quality.
 Louis Cooper-Hughes has stated that the band rushed production and feels like it impacted the overall sound quality whilst Ryan O'Connor has claimed to have never listened to the final product.